kristapsdz/acme-client-portable/README.md

 unprivileged user for privilege dropping.
 You can also set `DEFAULT_CA_FILE` for the location of the certificate file loaded by libtls.
+There's also `PATH_VAR_EMPTY`, which should be an empty directory into which we can create our jail.

 ## License